I am so thrilled to announce that I will be at this year’s SWAIA Market!

 Experiment with how the materials may be dipped, painted, wired, glued, hammered, but most of all, waxed.
 You will start by making your own encaustic medium with pigment application.
 Encaustic is a wax-based paint composed of beeswax, resin, and pigment, which is kept liquid on a heated palette, and then applied to an absorbent surface.
 In addition to safety practices, you will learn a range of techniques including fusing, using transparencies, glazing, layering, building up texture, line making, carving, image transfer, mold making, and resin application with different surfaces.
 Returning students will learn new methods and may choose to work on advanced projects.

-Skill Level: All levels Tuition: $755 Lab Fee: $120 – This workshop’s $120 lab fee includes encaustic wax, pigments, two wood panels, art resin, and the use of propane torches, alcohol lamp, and two metal tools.
+Skill Level: All levels Tuition: $755 Lab Fee: $120 – This workshop’s $120 lab fee includes encaustic wax, pigments, two wood panels, art resin, and the use of propane torches, an alcohol lamp, and two metal tools.
 You will be asked to bring additional materials.
 Materials List: Coming Soon Enrollment limited to 8 students

 March 7 – June 2, 2019